Howrah–Kharagpur line: Electrification

 The Howrah–Kharagpur line was electrified in 1967–69.
 The Panskura–Haldia line was electrified in 1974–76.
 Santragachi–Bankaranayabaj sector was electrified in 1984–85.
 All lines were electrified with 25 kV AC overhead system.
-EMU train services between Panskura and Haldia introduced in 1976 and direct EMU services between Howrah and Haldia in 1979.
+EMU train services between Panskura and Haldia introduced in 1976 and direct EMU services between Howrah and Haldia in 1979.The Tamluk–Digha line was sanctioned in 1984–85 Railway Budget at an estimated cost of around Rs 74 crore.
+Finally this line was opened in 2004.
+This track was electrified in 2012–13.